 The center also is a base for coordination of rural and urban preceptorships in clinics and private practices throughout the Panhandle region.

-Emphasis at the Amarillo center is on primary care, particularly family practice, with support provided by other clinical departments.
+Emphasis at the Amarillo center is on primary care, particularly family medicine, and includes programs in pediatrics, obstetrics/gynecology, internal medicine, psychiatry and general surgery.

 EL PASO